esrille/ibus-hiragana/docs_md/en/install.md

 5. Click **Close** to close the window.

 The installation is now complete.
-When you log in again, you can use the candidate pre-selection feature using the large-scale language model.
+When you log in again, you can use the candidate pre-selection feature using the large language model.

 **Note**: Hiragana IME creates its venv at <code>~/.local/share/ibus-hiragana/venv</code>. tohoku-nlp/bert-base-japanese-v3 files are stored in <code>~/.cache/huggingface/hub/models--cl-tohoku--bert-base-japanese-v3/</code>.